individkid/sidegeo/README.md

 Stock values are used in the following places.

+  * --flow value equations
-  * --flow pore size modification equations
+  * --flow reschedule delay equations
+  * --stock saturation equations
+  * --stock available delay equations
   * --delay file stepping rate
-  * as part of Haskell expression in --call or --action
+  * --call or --action expressions
-  * texture calculation specified by --color
+  * --color specifications
-  * waveform piped to sound interface callback
+  * --listen waveform sound pipe

-In --flow command, size is how often a unit of stock is moved; rate is how soon a size change is scheduled; and delay is how long before the size change takes effect.
-When a pore size changes, a fraction of a unit of stock is transfered immediately according to the old pore size and when the transfer is currently scheduled; the current scheduled transfer is cancelled; and a unit of stock is scheduled according to the new pore size.
-Stock associated with a point can flow through region paths through --flow faces.
-Stock associated with a point can also flow along edges through --flow faces.
-Stock not associated with a point can still flow by reference from a --flow that need not be associated with a face.
-Note that a pure tone is produced by a --stock with a --flow size that is -1 times the stock with a delay of 1/4 of the period.
 For exmple, a system could consist of --stock --source --listen points at the vertices of a polytope constructed with --point, and --flow faces in several overlapping --plane polytopes.

+This is covered by GNU GENERAL PUBLIC LICENSE https://github.com/individkid/sidegeo/blob/master/LICENSE